-In the surgical oncology department at Cancer Treatment Centers of America® (CTCA) at Southeastern Regional Medical Center (Southeastern) in Newnan, Georgia, we use standard-of-care and advanced tools and procedures to diagnose, stage and treat cancers.
+In the surgical oncology department at Cancer Treatment Centers of America® (CTCA) in Atlanta, we use standard-of-care and advanced tools and procedures to diagnose, stage and treat cancers.
 Surgical oncology is a form of cancer treatment that stages cancer or removes tumors to keep them from growing and dividing.
-Surgical oncologists at Southeastern perform biopsies, resections, reconstructive surgeries, palliative surgeries, as well as other procedures.
+Surgical oncologists at our Atlanta hospital perform biopsies, resections, reconstructive surgeries, palliative surgeries, as well as other procedures.

 Advanced imaging techniques and technology are also used by our surgical oncologists at the Newnan, Georgia-based facility, to closely track the tumor.
 Based on your individual needs, our surgical oncologists will work closely with you to recommend surgery designed for you and your specific cancer.
 The type of surgery recommended by your surgical oncologist may depend on many factors, including the type of cancer, size of tumor, location of the tumor in the body and past medical history.